 Seekonk Speedway is proud of it long heritage and traditions in the sport of Short Track Racing.
 For almost 70 years the Speedway has been at the forefront of the racing community.
-In 2013 we are introducing the Seekonk Speedway Wall of Fame in an effort to immortalize some of the Drivers and Crew that have made a profound impact on the Sport and Community in the last several decades.
-We will induct 3 members every year.
+In 2013 we introduced the Seekonk Speedway Wall of Fame in an effort to immortalize some of the Drivers and Crew that have made a profound impact on the Sport and Community in the last several decades.
 Nominations will be gathered throughout the season and then narrowed down by our WOF committee.
 Nominees will be introduced in August and voting will continue to November 15th.
 Please take a minute to vote for those you feel have helped make our sport and Speedway the best there is.

 To be elegible for the Seekonk Wall of Fame you must have made an impact on the racing community and Seekonk Speedway.